What is a broadband router?

 All routers offer some level of control which allows you to change settings such as the Wi-Fi password and channel, configure security options, or delve into more advanced networking configuration.

 The exact method of accessing a router will vary between model and make, but in general you need to use a web browser to access the router’s IP address - for example http://192.168.0.1 - then enter a username and password to login.
-The precise login details for your router will be on a label or provided with the bundled documentation.
+The precise login details for your router will be printed on a label on the router itself, or provided with the bundled documentation.

 Some ISPs supply software with their router to simplify this step but this often provides only a basic selection of settings, with more advanced features hidden.